juangiacobbe15/bisection_method/README.md

-# bisection_method
+# Bisection Method

-Simple Bisection Method Implementation using Python
+Simple implementation of the Bisection Method using Python in a Jupyter notebook